apache/iceberg-docs/README.md

 ## Relationship to the Iceberg Repository

 All markdown pages that are part of a versioned released are maintained in the iceberg repository.
 All pages common across all version releases are kept here in the iceberg-docs repo.
-A few exceptions are the markdown files that can be found in the `spec` folder in the iceberg repository.
+A few exceptions are the markdown files that can be found in the `format` folder in the iceberg repository and contains markdown files that are copied to `./landing-page/content/common/format`.

 `apache/iceberg`
 - The `docs` folder in the [Iceberg repository](https://github.com/apache/iceberg) contains all the markdown docs used by the **versioned** docs site.
-- The `spec` folder contains some items that are common accross all versions, such as the Iceberg format specification.
+- The `format` folder contains some items that are common accross all versions, such as the Iceberg format specification.

 `apache/iceberg-docs`
 - The `docs/content/docs` folder is a mirror of the `docs` folder in the iceberg repo and the target when copying the docs over during a release